isabella232/kendo-react-animation/README.md

 );
 ```

+For more examples and available configuration options, refer to the [Push documentation](https://github.com/telerik/kendo-react-animation/blob/master/docs/push/index.md).

 ### Kendo UI Slide for React

-The Slide component slides a single piece of content vertically.
+The Slide slides a single piece of content vertically.

 ```html-preview
   <style>